nitedani/gstreamer-go-wrtc-remote/README.md

 - starts the webpack devserver for the webapp on port 3000, redirects /api calls to localhost:4000(signalserver)
 - opens the browser on `http://localhost:3000/?streamId=default`

-The result should be similar like in the picture:
+The result should be similar:
 ![](/docs/desktop.jpg)

 ## Build on windows: